TheNeikos/TheNeikos/README.md

 ### Hi there 👋

-I'm a Rust Programmer from Germany, currently working on a PhD in cryptography.
+I'm a programmer from Germany, currently working in OSS using Rust 🦀.

 I'm proud of the following projects: